-Russia-linked firm 'paid Trump lawyer'
+Firm linked to Russian 'paid Trump lawyer'

 The documents reportedly show that Essential Consultants also received a $200,000 payment from AT&T as the corporation sought approval from the Trump administration for its planned acquisition Time Warner.

-AT&T confirmed a payment for an undisclosed amount to CNN for "insights into understanding the new administration".
+AT&T confirmed to CNN a payment for an undisclosed amount for "insights into understanding the new administration".

 "Essential Consulting was one of several firms we engaged in early 2017 to provide insights into understanding the new administration," the company said on Tuesday.